TonyRamirezDev/MERN-Tutorial/README.md

 Completing a tutorial based around creating a React app using the MERN stack.
-Tutorial found:
+This was more of an exercise to learn how to fully set up the MERN stack and I am hoping to tackle more React heavy projects in the future.
+Wanted to get a foundation for the full stack first, which I can then apply to the making of other projects that will be more custom and dependent on my individual coding.
+The tutorial can be found here:

 https://medium.com/@bryantheastronaut/react-getting-started-the-mern-stack-tutorial-feat-es6-de1a2886be50